Salir

 Faculty

 The Academic Committee of the Doctoral Programme is responsible for deciding who will make up the teaching staff.
 This Committee is also responsible for assigning thesis supervisors and tutors to doctoral students.
+Please note that it is not necessary to be a member of the programme's teaching staff in order to supervise theses.

 Researchers who are part of the academic staff of a doctoral programme must have a valid contractual (employment) or civil service relationship with the University of Zaragoza (UZ).
 If they are not affiliated with the UZ, there must be a document (agreement, authorisation, contract, etc.) regulating their participation.